 Adult Survivors Act Lawsuits in New York

 Lawsuits filed under New York’s Adult Survivors Act involved allegations of a crime that is defined as a sexual offense against a person who was 18 years old or older.
-When passed into law, the Adult Survivors Act will be listed under CPLR 214-i:
+The Adult Survivors act creates a new section under the Civil Practice Law & Rules, CPLR 214-j:

-Certain Sexual Offense Actions.
-Notwithstanding any provision of law which imposes a period of limitation to the contrary and the provisions of any other law pertaining to the filing of a notice of claim or a notice of intention to file a claim as a condition precedent to commencement of an action or special proceeding, every civil claim or cause of action brought against any party alleging intentional or negligent acts or omissions by a person for physical, psychological, or other injury or condition suffered as a result of conduct which would constitute a sexual offense as defined in article 130 of the Penal Law committed against such person who was 18 years of age or older, or Incest as defined in section 255.26 or 255.27 of the Penal Law committed against such person who was 18 years of age or older, which is barred as of the effective date of this section because the. applicable period of limitation has expired, and/or the plaintiff previously failed to file a notice of claim or a notice of intention to file a claim, is hereby revived, and action thereon may be commenced not earlier than six months after, and not later than one year and six months after the effective date of this section.
+Certain sexual offense actions.
+Notwithstanding any provision of law which imposes a period of limitation to the contrary and the provisions of any other law pertaining to the filing of a notice of claim or a notice of intention to file a claim as a condition precedent to commencement of an action or special proceeding, every civil claim or cause of action brought against any party alleging intentional or negligent acts or omissions by a person for physical, psychological, or other injury or condition suffered as a result of conduct which would constitute a sexual offense as defined in article 130 of the Penal Law committed against such person who was 18 years of age or older, or incest as defined in section 255.26 or 255.27 of the penal law committed against such person who was 18 years of age or older, which is barred as of the effective date of this section because the applicable period of limitation has expired, and/or the plaintiff previously failed to file a notice of claim or a notice of intention to file a claim, is hereby revived, and action thereon may be commenced not earlier than 6 months after, and not later than 1 year and 6 months after the effective date of this section.
 In any such claim or action, dismissal of a previous action, ordered before the effective date of this section, on grounds that such previous action was time barred, and/or for failure of a party to file a notice of claim or a notice of intention to file a claim, shall not be grounds for dismissal of a revival action pursuant to this section.

 Allegations in New York Adult Survivors Act Lawsuits